In case you’re new to my site, I’m a research geek on health and aging.

 There are plenty of gems to be found – which I recommend here on Amazon.
 And self-care doesn’t have to cost a fortune.

 But if your budget can swing it, investing in yourself with higher quality beauty and self-care products can help you look and feel better, inside and out.

 If you only want to upgrade a few products, a high-quality moisturizer, a serum with age-defying properties, and a gentler cleanser are all great choices.

 See what I use here!

-These products will help keep your skin looking fresh and youthful, which will help make you more confident as well.
+All of these various products will help keep you looking fresh and youthful, which will help make you more confident as well.

 5. Never Stop Learning

 Keeping your brain active is just as important as keeping your body active.

 To keep your mind sharp no matter your age, never stop learning.

 Learn a new language, take a video class to help you grow who you are – or take a class on a subject you’ve always been interested in.